-American West on Columbia River Cruise
+Experience the Queen of the West on Columbia River Cruise

-Follow the Rugged Lewis and Clark Trail Aboard American Cruise Lines Queen of the West.
+Follow the rugged Lewis and Clark Trail Aboard American Cruise Lines Queen of the West.

 The staff and crew were wonderful, the small paddlewheeler was charming and the scenery…astounding.
 I brushed up on a little Lewis and Clark history and learned so much more about the Pacific Northwest as we slowly cruised towards Idaho and the Snake River.